IW276/IW276WS20-P8/README.md

   !bash python open_images_downloader.py --max-images=2500 --class-names "Person"
   ```

   b.
-Upload your own dataset in Colab environment via right mouse click in the colab directory area.
+Upload your dataset in Colab environment via the right mouse click in the Colab directory area.
 This approach is very time consuming and the data will be deleted after the expiration of runtime.
 That why it is better to use the approach from the a or c list items.

   c.
-Upload your dataset(with the same format as open-image dataset) in Google Drive and mount the Google Drive with the Google Colab using following comand:
+Upload your dataset(with the same format as open-image dataset) in Google Drive and mount the Google Drive with the Google Colab using the following command:
   ```
   from google.colab import drive drive.mount('/content/drive')
   ```
 3. Upload all necessary scripts in Google Colad.
-The most convinient way to do it is to put all necessary files in one ".zip"-File and unzip it in Colab Notebook using following comand:
+The most convenient way to do it is to put all necessary files in one ".zip"-File and unzip it in Colab Notebook using the following command:
   ```
   !unzip Files_for_colab.zip
   ```